 "I was amazed.
 They put me behind a desk on Customer Service.
 I’d seen people doing desk jobs before, but I never dreamt it could be me one day.
 I love my job and I hope I’m a role model to other young people.
 The team here is my new family.

 "To make it even better I won The Prince’s Trust Celebrate Success West Midlands’ Young Achiever award and was invited to the national ceremony at the Odeon Leicester Square earlier this year.
-It was red carpet event with celebrities everywhere – Ant and Dec, Kevin Spacey, Gok Wan to name a few – but they acted like I was famous!
+It was a red carpet event with celebrities everywhere – Ant & Dec and Gok Wan to name a few – but they acted like I was famous!

 “Every single story I heard that day touched my heart – amazing young people who have turned their lives around.
 When I was made Samsung’s Young Achiever of the Year, I couldn’t believe it.
 It was insane!”